nss-day-cohort-72/House-of-Hummus-DRader890/README.md

 > 🧨 Before you click the "Assessment Complete" button on the Learning Platform, add your answers below for each question and make a commit.
 It is your option to request a face-to-face meeting with a coach for a vocabulary review.

 1. Should transient state be represented in a database diagram?
 Why, or why not?
-   > transient state only holds temporary data opposed to a database
+   > transient state only holds temporary data opposed to a database which mainly holds temporary so i dont think it should

 2. In the **FoodTruck** module, you are **await**ing the invocataion of all of the component functions _(e.g. sales, veggie options, etc.)_.
 Why must you use the `await` keyword there?
 Explain what happens if you remove it.
    > using the await allows us to gather that data before moving on and if we took it out, it would cause data to not be implemented and our order of code to not work

 3. When the user is making choices by selecting radio buttons, explain how that data is retained so that the **Purchase Combo** button works correctly.
-   > We give the radio buttons an id and in doing so allows us to specify what data is being retained
+   > We give the radio buttons an id and in doing so allows us to specify what data is being selected via our change events.
+The transientstate then aligns whats being chosen and what we have so that the button event produces an accurate receipt and price.

 4. You used the `map()` array method in the self assessment _(at least, you should have since it is a learning objective)_.
 Explain why that function is helpful as a replacement for a `for..of` loop.
-   > It creates a new array, for instance, we created a new array of purchases for a clean overview of whats being created
+   > It creates a new array, for instance, we created a new array of purchases for a clean overview of what the user has purchased which is located in the api